Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"

+   "403","* You don't have access to the subreddit.
+   * You don't have the 'posts' moderator permission."
-   "200","The specified subreddit name is too long (over 21 characters) or contains invalid characters.
+   "404","The specified subreddit name is too long (over 21 characters) or contains invalid characters.
    A 'page not found' HTML document is returned.
 (The behaviour is the same using the URL or the `r` parameter.)"
-   "403","* You don't have access to the subreddit.

-   * You don't have the 'posts' moderators permission."

 .. seealso:: `<https://www.reddit.com/dev/api/#GET_about_{location}>`_